Tuesday, May 06, 2014

 Why I've never gotten an Angelina takeaway hot chocolate I can't tell you but a seed was planted.
 Especially since hot choc is my daily morning drink of choice.
 I decided to drop in and get one.
 What's more I plotted to test Angelina's classic, classy brew versus my latest revised hot chock recipe.

-I usually make my morning hot chocolate with a quelle ordinaire mix from Monoprix (on the left 3€).
+I usually make my morning hot chocolate with quelle ordinaire mix from Monoprix (on the left 3€).
 I cut it with 1/3rd of Monop's house brand cacao (on the right 3€).
 Both are Fair trade and from Latin America so no trafficked children picked these beans FYI

 I always toss in two squares of chocolate, also plain old house brands from Monop, Franprix, Carrefour or Nestle.
 They all run around 1.40€ a bar.
-So no couture tablettes in my home brew.
+No couture tablettes in my home brew.
 What I really like about these bars is they have broken up feve de cacao/cocoa nibs which add a slightly nutty texture and flavor to the hot chocolate.
 Miam

 At the Salon de Chcolate I discovered Pierre Marcolini's caramelized eclat/flaked feve de cacao.
 OMG the best thing I ate at the whole chocolate Salon!
 But at 9.90€ sadly these have not become an addition to my hot chockie ;(

 Still a girl can dream...
 Then I read on Huffington post that these little broken bits of cocoa bean are maybe the best thing you can eat since vitamin C was discovered.
 They have 9/NINE fabulous ingredients!
-PBers you gotta go out and find these.
+PBers you gotta go and find these.
 I mean it.

 'Magnesium: Cacao beans are one of the best dietary sources of magnesium — a mineral needed for more than 300 biochemical reactions in our bodies — with 272 milligrams per 100 grams.
 It's important for muscle and nerve function and keeps the heart rhythm steady.